FDA approved for more than 25 years

 • Follicular Unit Extraction (FUE): With an FUE hair transplant, individual hair follicles are extracted directly from the donor area using a small punch tool, leaving tiny circular scars that are less noticeable than those from FUT.

-Once the donor hair is extracted, this tissue (called a hair graft) is placed under a microscope so your surgical team can meticulously separate individual follicles and make sure they’ll look natural when placed.
+Once the donor hair is extracted, this tissue (called a hair graft) is placed under a microscope so your surgical team can meticulously separate individual follicles and make sure they’ll look natural when placed back onto your head.

 To place your hair transplant in the recipient areas, your surgeon creates tiny incisions along the predetermined hairline design.
 The grafts are distributed evenly and precisely to mimic your hair’s natural growth patterns.

 From there, voila!
-You’re ready to start the recovery phase.
+You’re ready to start the hair transplant recovery phase.

-The success of a hair transplant procedure not only depends on the surgical technique that’s used but also on how carefully you manage your recovery process.
-Here’s a detailed overview of the hair transplant recovery timeline for men undergoing a hair transplant.
+The success of a hair transplant procedure depends not only on the surgical technique that’s used, but also on how carefully you manage your recovery process.
+Below we share a detailed overview of the hair transplant recovery timeline for men undergoing the procedure, including what you can expect from your hair transplant recovery in the days, weeks, months, and beyond after a hair transplant.

 Immediate Postoperative Period (Days 1-3)